-Staff has begun examining the prospect of installing a three (3) to four (4) MW battery storage system by the Tequesquite Landfill Solar Project.
+Staff has been in discussion with engineers from RPU's Energy Delivery division on the prospect of installing a three to four MW battery storage system by the Tequesquite Landfill Solar Project.

 Such installation will be able to mitigate any potential negative impact on the distribution system caused by solar penetration as described above.
 Maintaining and improving reliability of the grid by modernizing and upgrading RPU's electrical system infrastructure is one of the key goals under the Utility 2.0 framework, and energy storage can play an important role in helping the Utility to achieve this goal.
 Staff will collaborate cross-functionally to continue the cost and benefit analysis on the aforementioned storage concept, and will report and make recommendations to the Board on implementation of the project if it's deemed feasible.